The use of conveyor belts are quite recent in the history of mining, but today play a pivotal role in moving materials efficiently both far and near.

-Today Conveyor belts are made for hundreds of applications in the mining industry from transporting of ore, to processing and are designed with specific characteristics, like oil resistance, impact resistance, temperature resistance, depending on the application.
+Today, conveyor belts are made for hundreds of applications in the mining industry, from the transporting of ore to processing, and are designed with specific characteristics such as oil resistance, impact resistance, and temperature resistance, depending on the application.

-At Chemvulc, we manufacture a range of products for conveyor belt repair, splicing both hot and cold systems, pulley lagging, and specialized adhesives, metal primers and more!
-Check out our Industrial product line in our products section.
+At Chemvulc, we manufacture a range of products for conveyor belt repair, splicing both hot and cold systems, pulley lagging, and specialised adhesives, metal primers and more!
+Contact us for more product information.